robertcornet/TUD_AI_driving/documentation/software_setup.md

 For the Rosserial Library:
     Use Arduino AVR board manager 1.8.4 or older

-For the Sparkfun ICM library (for the sparkfun IMU)
+For the Sparkfun ICM library (for the sparkfun IMU):
 1. Open ICM_20948.cpp
 2. Go to line 750, column 35
 3. 	change